-Acs are widely used to select and develop employees and leaders.
+Assessment centers (Acs) are widely used to select and develop employees and leaders.
 They have been in use worldwide for over fifty years (Kleinman & Ingold, 2019).
 The primary goal of ACs is to identify individuals who have the potential to contribute to organizational goals and objectives (Stone et al., 2013).
 Candidates undergo standardized assessments in simulated work-related situations, such as role-playing and group discussions.
-ACs allow candidates to demonstrate their actual behaviors and engage in interactive communication, setting them apart from other selection tools like questionnaires or interviews, which do not involve actual communication and are based on the candidate's self-report (Kleinmann & Ingold, 2019).
+ACs allow candidates to demonstrate their actual behaviors and engage in interactive communication, setting them apart from other selection tools such as questionnaires or interviews, which do not involve actual communication and are based on the candidates’ self-reports (Kleinmann & Ingold, 2019).

-According to the International Taskforce on Assessment Center Guidelines (2015), an Assessment Center (AC) must have ten crucial elements.
-These include systematic analysis for identifying relevant behavioral constructs for the job, establishing a behavioral classification, having multiple AC components, linking behavioral constructs with AC components, using simulation exercises, having qualified assessors, providing assessor training, recording and scoring behaviors, integrating data, and standardization.
-During an AC, trained assessors systematically observe candidates and record their assessments of the candidates' behavior in specific dimensions that are relevant to the target position.
-The AC results in assessments of various dimensions, such as leadership ability and overall assessment of the candidate's ability to succeed in their future roles (Kleinmann & Ingold, 2019; Thornton & Gibbons, 2009).
+According to the International Taskforce on Assessment Center Guidelines (2015), an assessment center (AC) must include the following ten key features: undertakes systematic analysis for identifying relevant behavioral constructs for the job; establishes a behavioral classification; has multiple AC components; links behavioral constructs with AC components; uses simulation exercises; has qualified assessors; provides assessor training, recording and scoring behaviors; integrates data; and creates standardization.
+During an AC session, trained assessors systematically observe candidates and record their assessments of the candidates’ behavior in specific dimensions that are relevant to the target position.
+The AC produces assessments of diverse dimensions, such as leadership ability, as well as an overall assessment of the candidate’s ability to succeed in their future roles (Kleinmann & Ingold, 2019; Thornton & Gibbons, 2009).

-Research in organizational psychology shows traditional assessment methods like FTF-AC are valid (e.g., Thornton & Gibbons, 2009).
+Research in organizational psychology has demonstrated the validity of traditional assessment methods like FTF-AC (e.g., Thornton & Gibbons, 2009).
 FTF-ACs predict critical factors such as job performance, promotions, evaluations, and salary progress (Adler, 1987; Thornton & Byham, 2013).
-The findings of Schmidt & Hunter's (1998) and Gaugler et al. (1987) meta-analyses support the widely held belief that ACs have predictive validity.
-However, the validity of new assessment tools (such as VAC) is unknown and needs further research (Chamorro-Premuzic et al., 2016).
+The findings of Schmidt & Hunter (1998) and Gaugler et al.’s (1987) meta-analyses support the widely held belief that ACs have predictive validity.
+On the other hand, the validity of new assessment tools (such as VAC) is unknown and requires further research (Chamorro-Premuzic et al., 2016).

-This study aims to compare the evaluations of an FTF-AC and a VAC.
-FTF-ACs require candidates to visit the selection site and perform individual tasks in person.
-At the same time, VACs use virtual technology to interact without being physically present in the same place.
-Candidates communicate with each other on virtual platforms such as Zoom or Skype, where all participants are connected in real time.
+This study aims to compare the assessments made via an FTF-AC and a VAC.
+FTF-ACs require candidates to visit the selection site and perform individual tasks in person, while VACs allow candidates to interact without being physically present in the same space.
+Candidates communicate with each other via virtual platforms such as Zoom or Skype, where all participants are connected in real time.
 It is important to note that in this study, the term VAC refers only to group exercises or simulations and not to remote tests or video-based interviews.
-In both FTF-ACs and VACs, assessors observe candidates' performances and evaluate them based on predefined metrics.
-This article examines how much virtual interactions can be a valid substitute for in-person assessments.
+In both FTF-ACs and VACs, assessors observe candidates’ performances and evaluate them based on predefined metrics.
+This article examines the extent to which virtual interactions can be a valid substitute for in-person assessments.

 Computer-Mediated Communication Theories

-Cues-filtered-out theories suggest that computer-mediated communication (CMC) lacks nonverbal cues, which are essential for social interactions, and that this can negatively impact the quality of relationships in mediated contexts (Culnan & Markus, 1987).
+Cues-filtered-out theories suggest that computer-mediated communication (CMC) lacks nonverbal cues, which are essential for social interactions.
+This can adversely affect the quality of relationships in mediated contexts (Culnan & Markus, 1987).
 Even video conversations are limited in their ability to convey the richness of face-to-face communication (Daft & Lengel, 1986) due to the absence of subtle nonverbal cues (Culnan & Markus, 1987; Short et al., 1976).
-For example, body language is limited in an online reduced-cues environment, which can cause interviewers to miss visual and physical cues necessary to establish rapport or trust (O’Connor & Madge, 2017).
+For example, in an online environment with limited cues, such as body language, interviewers may not interviewers may miss visual and physical cues that are necessary to establish rapport and trust (O'Connor & Madge, 2017).